Salvador Alvarado: Governorship

 Alvarado had studied both European and United States feminist theory and socialism and passed a series of laws aimed at freeing women from their traditional servitude, as he had the Maya.
 The protections on labor were extended to cover domestic workers.
 Because he felt that vice was particularly hard on women and families, a series of acts outlawing bullfights, drinking, gambling, lotteries and raffles were passed.
 Alvarado's prohibition law was one of the most restrictive in Mexico and even made drunkenness sufficient grounds for divorce.
 He did not pass laws criminalizing prostitution, but instead required regular health inspections for prostitutes.
 Anti-vice legislation aimed to eliminate bordellos and pimps, and fined men who used prostitutes or passed on venereal disease.

 Because he believed that religious fanaticism and loyalty to the church, rather than the state, was harmful and hampered the development of a modern society, Alvarado closed churches, confiscating icons and relics, and removed priests from state offices.
 He also passed legislation to establish old age pensions and a law which created an office of Public Works.

 Alvarado's broad range of legislation was accompanied by his encouragement of civic participation.
 He called on teachers to hold the First Congress on Educational Campaigns in the State.
-He also drove the First Feminist Congress in Mexico, which was held in Mérida, Yucatán in 1916.
+He also drove the First Feminist Congress in Mexico, which was held in Mérida in 1916.

 When Alvarado was recalled for military duty in other parts of Mexico in 1918, he appointed Carlos Castro Morales to succeed him and Felipe Carrillo Puerto as head of the Partido Socialista de Yucatán, the Yucatecan Socialist Party.